5 ways to keep your food safe this holiday season

 Your health is worth much more than eating until you feel sick…so be mindful of your portions and stop eating when you’re about 80% full.

-Leftovers are better than second (or third) servings anyway.
+Leftovers taste better than second (or third) servings anyway.

 5. Store Food Properly.

-I know some families turn Thanksgiving into an all-day affair, with a large meal earlier in the day that is then picked at until the last football whistle blows.
+Some families turn their holiday meals into an all-day affair, with a large meal earlier in the day that is then picked at until the day is done.

 That in and of itself isn’t a problem.
 Indeed, spreading a large meal out over a longer period of time can actually help control your blood sugar, and be a healthier choice.

-However, lots of people just leave a buffet of food out for an extended period of time.
-And that’s risky behavior.
+However, lots of people just leave a buffet of food out for an extended period of time—and that’s risky behavior.
+(After a few hours, dangerous critters like e. coli and salmonella can start to grow again.)

 Originally Published: November 13, 2015